 About Diversity & Equity at MCC

-MCC is an academic community made up of individuals who reflect differences in sex, gender, nationality, culture, ethnicity, religion, color, race, skill, physical ability, country of origin, migration status, and sexual orientation.
+MCC is an academic community made up of individuals who reflect differences in sex, gender, nationality, culture, ethnicity, religion, color, race, skill, physical ability, country of origin, veteran status, migration status, and sexual orientation.
 For more than 50 years, the College has evolved to meet the ever-changing needs of our students and our community.
 We are proud of our efforts thus far and are deeply committed to continuing to grow as a community that becomes more inclusive moving forward.

 Valuing diversity requires a willingness to respect and understand the full range of thought, feeling, and viewpoints of all members of the College community.
 To achieve these ends, we strive to maintain open minds; we suspend judgment and seek others’ views and insights for consideration when making decisions and reaching conclusions.
 The MCC community supports learning activities that enhance our knowledge, awareness, and appreciation of diversity.
 To this end, we seek to expand our efforts to eradicate unconscious bias along the lines of misogyny, transphobia, racism, xenophobia, ethnocentrism, racism, ableism, class bias, and biases along religiosity and country of origin.